-The goal of this yeshiva is to enable women to achieve the highest levels of Torah learning, to enable female scholars to continue to develop as talmidot chakhamot, and to help women cultivate intellectual, religious, and personal depth.
+Drisha opened the doors of its new yeshiva in Rosh Tzurim in Elul of 5778 (August, 2018) with eighteen full-time students.
+The goal of the yeshiva is to enable women to achieve the highest levels of Torah learning, to enable female scholars to continue to develop as talmidot chakhamot, and to help women cultivate intellectual, religious, and personal depth.

 The yeshiva is led by Rosh Yeshiva Hanna Dreyfuss (Godinger).
 Rabbanit Yael Shimoni is the Assistant Rosh Yeshiva.
 They are joined by Rabbanit Nechama Porat, who directs night seder and supports the learning in the beit midrash, and by several part-time faculty who teach courses and guide independent learning in the afternoons.
 Noa Ovadia Wexler serves as Dean of Students.